dhs-gov/sentopic-azure/README.md

 }
 ```

 Here, note that `output` contains `result`, `bert_topics`, and `lda_topics` keys.
 The `result` key contains a list of JSON objects for each document that includes the document text, its sentiment values, and its derive topic numbers.
-The `bert_topics` key contains the list of significant keywords or phrases.
+The `bert_topics` key contains the list of significant keywords or phrases derived using BERTopic while `lda_topics` contains the list of significant keywords or phrases derived using LDA.